AckerApple/ack-angularjs/README.md

 # ack-angular, the Acker Way of Fullfilling Our Everyday Angular Needs
-Extra special directives, services and filters to aide in completeting everyday interface development needs.
+Extra special directives, services and filters to aide in completeting everyday interface development needs in AngularJs v1.5+

 ## May Contain More Functionality Than You Need
 The following packages are pre-bundled into ack-angular